GoogleCloudPlatform/cloudml-samples/criteo_tft/README.md

 #### How to run Tensorboard

-You can run Tensorboard using the command
+Tensorboard comes installed with TensorFlow and can be run using

 ```
 tensorboard --logdir=$TRAINING_OUTPUT_PATH